 In Outlook 2010, setting your IMAP mailbox as the default data file wasn’t possible.
 As a result, you had a folder set containing all your IMAP mail folders and an additional folder set (pst-file) containing the default mail folders (usually empty) and the other default Outlook folders: Calendar, Contacts, Tasks, Notes and Journal.

 If you preferred this method and would continue to work as such, you can do the following:

 - Select to create an Outlook data file (.pst).

 - Move the items of the non-mail folders to their counterparts in the pst-file.
 To easily move your Calendar items, set the Calendar folder to a List View.

 To easily see all the local folders, it is best to use the Folder List Navigation (keyboard shortcut: CTRL+6).

-- Delete the non-mail folders from your IMAP account.
+- Select the data file (.ost) for your IMAP account.

 - Make sure that the newly created pst-files is included in your backup schedule.